 Scandinavia is a Northern European region that encompasses the countries of Denmark, Sweden and Norway.
-With lush countryside, plenty of coastline and rugged mountains, it is ideal for a road trip.
-And this way you get to stop whenever you want to take in all the breathtaking views and attractions.
+With lush countryside, stunning coastline and rugged mountains, it's ideal for a road trip.
+Plus, take the wheel and you can stop whenever you want to take in the breathtaking views and attractions.

-If you want to go on a Scandinavia road trip of 2 weeks, there are plenty of options.
-You could visit one country in depth, a specific region, or even tour all 3 Scandinavian countries in one itinerary.
+If you're interested in going on a Scandinavia road trip of 2 weeks, there are plenty of options.
+You could spend time exploring one country, delve into a specific region, or even tour all 3 Scandinavian countries in a single itinerary.

-To give you some inspiration and help you plan an unforgettable tour, read on.
-We provide recommendations for the best road trip routes in Scandinavia.
+Read on for inspiration and suggestions on how you can plan an unforgettable tour.
+Here we'll give you our insider recommendations on the best road trip routes in Scandinavia.

 Road trips in Sweden

 Sweden is the country of ABBA, a thousand isles (or more like 200,000!), sleek design, and fika coffee break.
-Stockholm, its capital, is fantastic for a city break, but have you ever thought of visiting the other cities and countryside?
-You’ll be surprised what you find!
+Stockholm, its capital, is fantastic for a city break, but have you ever thought of visiting the other Swedish cities and countryside?
+You’ll be surprised what you find.

-With two weeks in Sweden, you could travel between Stockholm, Malmö and Gothenburg.
-You’ll enjoy the mix of urban vibes, with fun museums and grand royal palaces, and the superb nature and tranquil oases along the way.
+With 2 weeks in Sweden, you could travel between Stockholm, Malmö and Gothenburg.
+You’ll enjoy the mix of urban vibes, with interactive museums and grand royal palaces, and the superb nature and tranquil oases along the way.

 Journey from Stockholm to the lush area around Lake Vättern where you could go for some wild swimming.
 Then drive through the scenic Swedish province of Småland to visit historic ruins and castles.